-Of the four members of the Appointments and Compensation Committee, three are External Directors and two of the External Directors are Independent Directors, meaning that they constitute a relative but not absolute majority.
-Further to the comments on Recommendation 44, it must again be stated that Independent Directors have a voting majority on the Appointments, Compensation and Corporate Governance Committee, since in the hypothetical event of a tie between Independent and other Directors, the Chairman, who must be an Independent Director, has a casting vote.
+Of the four members of the Corporate Responsibility and Governance Committee, three are External Directors and two of them are Independent Directors, meaning that they constitute a relative but not absolute majority.

+Further to the comments on Recommendation 44, it must again be stated that Independent Directors have a voting majority on the Corporate Responsibility and Governance Committee, since in the hypothetical event of a tie between Independent and other Directors, the Chairman, who must be an Independent Director, has a casting vote.